bcdev/zappend/docs/cli.md

 # Command Line Interface Reference

 ```
 Usage: zappend [OPTIONS] [SLICES]...

-  Create or update a Zarr dataset TARGET from slice datasets SLICES.
+  Create or update a Zarr datacube TARGET from slice datasets SLICES.

+  The zappend command concatenates the dataset SLICES along a given append
+  dimension, e.g., `"time"` (the default) for geospatial satellite
+  observations.
+Each append step is atomic, that is, the append operation is a
+  transaction that can be rolled back, in case the append operation fails.
+  This ensures integrity of the target data cube given by TARGET or in CONFIG.

 Options:
   -c, --config CONFIG    Configuration JSON or YAML file.
 If multiple are